What is the Sports Premium Grant?

 Partnerships are strong, we are affiliated to the sports development partnership; we take part in football competitions, sports hall athletics, Mini Red Tennis competitions

-We work with the local infant school annually holding a mini Olympics for the year 2 children in the summer term.
+We work with the local schools annually holding a mini Olympics for the year 2 children in the summer term.

 Swimming; All K S 1 and 2 children participate in swimming.